-λProlog is a logic programming language based on an intuitionistic fragment of Church's Simple Theory of Types.
-Such a strong logical foundations provides λProlog with logically supported notions of modular programming, abstract datatypes, higher-order programming, and the lambda-tree syntax approach to the treatment of bound variables in syntax.
-Implementations of λProlog contain implementations of the simply typed λ-terms as well as (subsets) of higher-order unification.
+λProlog is a logic programming language based on higher-order intuitionistic logic in the style of Church's Simple Theory of Types.
+Such a strong logical foundation provides λProlog with logically supported notions of modular programming, abstract datatypes, higher-order programming, and the lambda-tree syntax approach to the treatment of bound variables in syntax.
+Implementations of λProlog contain support for simply typed λ-terms and (subsets) of higher-order unification.
+As a result, λProlog was the first programming language to directly support higher-order abstract syntax (HOAS).

 Document of λProlog and its applications are available from a number of sources.